jo-lund/jomon/README.md

 # Monitor

 Monitor is a network forensics tool.
-It monitors all incoming/outgoing network traffic and the processes that are generating this traffic.
+It monitors all incoming/outgoing network traffic without the use of libpcap, and the processes that are generating this traffic.

 It supports packet filtering by writing BPF assembly directly or writing in a higher level tcpdump syntax (tcpdump syntax has very limited support for now,